SpeechMedAssist: Efficiently and Effectively Adapting Speech Language Models for Medical Consultation: Ethical Considerations

 \section{Ethical Considerations}

 Most of the original data used in this paper are publicly available, as summarized in Table~\ref{tab:finetuning-datasets}.
-These data are used in compliance with their open-source licenses and have undergone appropriate anonymization.
+These data are used in compliance with their open-source licenses and have undergone appropriate anonymization, ensuring compliance with data protection principles such as those outlined in the General Data Protection Regulation.
 Similar to existing text-based medical LLMs, our model may inevitably suffer from issues such as hallucination.
-Therefore, practical deployment requires additional safeguards, including input quality verification (e.g., ASR-based validation) and systematic review of model outputs.
+Therefore, the model should only be used under professional supervision and practical deployment requires additional safeguards, including input quality verification (e.g., ASR-based validation) and systematic review of model outputs.